 Information shall be segregated into technical or administrative categories such that controls can be applied to ensure risk to confidentiality, integrity, and availability are effectively managed.
 The most sensitive information will have the strongest set of controls.
 A determination of Information Category is a requirement for all information technology management and risk management decisions.

-The significant majority of information in use at Case is Public.
-Information systems that store, process, or manage Public information are to apply the minimum security configuration and management standards.
-These standards have been approved for use in all Case IT environments, at a minimum, and may be enhanced to more stringent controls as deemed appropriate by the information owner.
-Tier I controls and security standards include basic hardening of network hosts, automated updates of systems software, anti-virus (and anti-spyware) software installed and automatically updated, and appropriate data backups.
+The significant majority of information in use at CWRU is Public.
+Information systems that store, process, or manage Public information apply the minimum security configuration and management standards.
+These standards have been approved for use in all CWRU IT environments, at a minimum, and may be enhanced to more stringent controls as deemed appropriate by the information owner.
+Controls and security standards for Public information include basic hardening of network hosts, automated updates of systems software, anti-virus (and anti-spyware) software installed and automatically updated, and appropriate data backups.

 - See examples of Public Information.

-- See Tier I Basic Security Controls (Procedure III-1c Standard network host configurations for Tier I information.
+- See Public Information Basic Security Controls (Procedure III-1c Standard network host configurations for Public Information.

 Internal Use Only Information

-Information systems that store, process, or manage Internal Use Only information are to apply the Tier I minimum security standards, plus an additional set of host configurations to reduce the risk of host compromise via networking, or from data disclosure/loss in the event of theft or loss of the system.
-These Tier II controls and security standards include network authentication, user access controls, enhanced system hardening, auditing, data backup, system disaster recovery planning, and regular risk evaluations.
+Information systems that store, process, or manage Internal Use Only information apply the minimum security standards, and enhance with an additional set of host configurations to reduce the risk of host compromise via networking, or from data disclosure/loss in the event of theft or loss of the system.
+These Internal Use Only controls and security standards include network authentication, user access controls, enhanced system hardening, auditing, data backup, system disaster recovery planning, and regular risk evaluations.
 In general, any disclosure of information is of concern, but is expected to have minimal impact on university operations.

 - See examples of Internal Use Only Information.

-- See Tier II Basic Security Controls (Procedure III-1d Standard network host configurations for Tier II information.
+- See Internal Use Only Basic Security Controls (Procedure III-1d Standard network host configurations for Internal Use Only information.

-Information systems that store, process, or manage Restricted information are to apply the Tier II controls and security standards, plus the most stringent controls in the university environment to address confidentiality issues.
-These are known as the Tier III controls and security standards.
+Information systems that store, process, or manage Restricted information are to apply the aforementioned controls and security standards, as well as the most stringent controls in the university environment to address confidentiality issues.
+These are known as the Restricted Information controls and security standards.

 - See examples of Restricted Information.

-- See Tier III Basic Security Controls (Procedure III-1e Standard network host configurations for Tier III information. (includes guidance for handling of SSNs, which are Tier III information)
+- See Restricted Information Basic Security Controls (Procedure III-1e Standard network host configurations for Restricted Information. (includes guidance for handling of SSNs, which are Restricted information)

 Multi-tiered systems conflict- when an information system processed more than one tier of information, the requirements for the highest level will be applied.